dair-ai/ml-visuals/README.md

 # ML Visuals

-📣 Massive updates coming to the repo soon!
+📣 Massive updates coming to the slides and repo soon!

 📣 In the meantime, [Join our Discord](https://discord.gg/SKgkVT8BGJ)